adityananaware/Practical1-web-design-/README.md

 ---

-## 📄 License
+## ⭐ Support

-This repository is created for **educational purposes only**.
-Students are free to use these practicals for learning and academic practice.
+If this repository helps you in learning Web Design and Development, consider giving it a **⭐ Star** on GitHub.

-⭐ If you find this repository helpful, consider giving it a **Star** on GitHub!
+Happy Coding! 🚀